 1. Three Types Of Digital Identity System Architectures.

-There are really only three types of digital identity system architectures: centralized, federated, or decentralized.
-Since the dawn of the computer age and the need to share digital resources, IT departments have had to deploy digital identity systems.
+First, there are really only three types of digital identity system architectures: centralized, federated, or decentralized.
+Since the dawn of the computer age and the need to share digital resources.
+As a result, IT departments have had to deploy digital identity systems to protect corporate networks.
 At first these systems were centralized.
 Then over time more businesses and organizations, small and large, have started using a federated model.
 Recently, decentralized models have emerged that show promise.
 To detail, below is a description with examples of the 3 types of digital identity system architectures.

 a.
 Centralized.